iamroymadelva/enterprise-ai-workflows/docs/workflow-overview.md

 # Workflow Overview

-This document describes the operational workflow structure, interaction lifecycle, and orchestration patterns used across the Enterprise AI Workflows ecosystem.
+This document describes the workflow lifecycle, interaction patterns, and orchestration structure used across the Enterprise AI Workflows ecosystem.

 The repository is designed around workflow-oriented AI systems that prioritize structured interactions, context continuity, and operational output consistency.